Deposit Wallet Lifecycle

 First-Time Onboard

-deposit-wallet approve.
-Non-zero order attribution is configured separately
+Non-zero order attribution is configured separately with

-with POLYMARKET_BUILDER_CODE or CLI --builder-code.
+POLYMARKET_BUILDER_CODE or CLI --builder-code.

 Then sync the CLOB balance: